 There are a number of requirements you need to meet in order to earn your Bachelor of Arts, but you don’t need to worry about fulfilling them all in the first year.

-Introductory Courses: As a first-year student, you will register for introductory courses (course numbers will begin with 1).
-These courses are typically full—capped at 60 students—and provide a broad and firm foundation for more in-depth study in upper years.
+As a first-year student, you will register for introductory courses (course numbers will begin with 1).
+These courses provide a foundation for more in-depth study in upper years.

 Taking less than five courses in a semester will extend the time it takes to complete your BA degree beyond four years.

-Course Sections: A letter designates a section of a course.
-Different letters typically indicate a single course that’s offered in a different timeslots, by a different professor, or in a different location (eg. JOUR- 1113 B).
+A letter designates a section of a course.
+Different letters typically indicate a single course that’s offered in a different timeslot, by a different professor, or in a different location (eg. JOUR- 1113 B).

 If you enroll in a full-year course, you will be required to take both sections (eg. HIST 1006 A1 and HIST 1006 A2).

 Course descriptions inform you about the subject matter of the course.
 You can find a course description for each course you are interested in by visiting the First-Year Course Description page.